Nucleomics-VIB/mgi-tools/MGI_mergeStats4/README.md

 ### Running

-The script should be run from the folder where the 4-Lanes of demultiplexed data are located The script can also be run from within one of the Lanes and will then only process a single BarcodeStat.txt file and produce text results and a plot
+The script should be run from the folder where the 4-Lanes of demultiplexed data are located.
+It can also be run from within one of the Lane folders and will then only process a single BarcodeStat.txt file and produce text results and a plot

 ### Requirements